katebrehm/static-webpack-netlify/README.md

 - intro: wire video
 - moves assets to project root
 - netlify: image regex validation?
-- change colors of diagnal lines on first panel?
+- change colors of diagnal lines on first section?
 - use npm package instead of CDN for Netlify admin js
 - preload / lazyload images
 - netlify: possible to add a list singular label?
-- intro panel: Animate test on with boxes, U /D /L/ R
+- intro section: Animate test on with boxes, U /D /L/ R
 - intro: optimize js-hover

 - #### nice to have